-A native of California, Walter began studying piano at the age of 5 with Mae Gilbert Reese, a student of Nadia Boulanger and the legendary pianist Alfred Cortot, in Paris.
-At age 12, Walter debuted with the Westchester-Marina del Rey symphony (today the Culver City Symphony), and later with the LA Phil in its " Stars for Tomorrow" young artists program, performing Mozart’s Piano Concerto in D minor.
+A native of California, Walter began studying piano at the age of 5 with Mae Gilbert Reese, a student of Nadia Boulanger and the legendary pianist Alfred Cortot in Paris.
+At age 12, Walter debuted with the Westchester-Marina del Rey symphony (today the Culver City Symphony), performing Mozart’s Piano Concerto in D minor.
 He was first prize winner in the California Music Teachers Association's piano competition, which led to masterclasses with renowned pianist Menachem Pressler, founder of the Beaux Arts Trio.

-Following graduation from Yale, Georgetown and an international business career, Walter settled in France with his wife and four children and attended the Rachmaninoff conservatory.
-He has since re-dedicated himself to performing, composing, teaching and writing about music and the piano.
+Following graduation from Yale, Georgetown and an international business career in Europe, Africa and the US, Walter settled in France with his wife and four children and attended the Rachmaninoff conservatory.
+He has since re-dedicated himself to teaching, to performing and to writing about music and the piano.

 Walter specializes in the “French school,” notably Chopin, Fauré, Debussy and Ravel.
-He performs regularly in public and private settings in France.
-In 2018, Walter started a highly acclaimed concert lecture series on Chopin in the historic “New Athens” quarter in Paris, home to Chopin and other luminaries of the Romantic Movement.
+He performs regularly in public and private settings in France and abroad.
+In 2018, Walter started a highly acclaimed concert lecture tour on Chopin in the historic “New Athens” quarter in Paris, home to Chopin and other luminaries of the Romantic Movement.

-Walter's compositions are both classical as well as New Age and jazz impressionist in nature.
+Walter's own music is both impressionist as well as New Age in nature.
 He also composes lyrical, Broadway songs.
-An album of his own compositions as well as a separate album of classical works will be released in 2021.
+An album of compositions as well as a separate album of classical works is planned for release in 2021.

-Walter’s blog, “Lessons From the Piano”, reflects upon inspiring life lessons from his teachers, including his father, a prominent surgeon and gifted pianist and organist, as well as from his own wealth of experience as a pianist, father, teacher and business executive.
+Walter’s blog, “Lessons From the Piano," reflects upon inspiring life lessons from his teachers, including his father, a prominent surgeon and gifted pianist and organist, as well as from his own wealth of experience as a pianist, father, teacher and international business executive.
 It’s a must-read for musicians and non-musicians alike — parents of music students, professionals who work hard to pursue their artistic interests — in short, lovers of all things music and the piano.